-The wooden drawbridge was built in 1671.
-It spans over the River "Amstel" and can be opened to allow larger ships to pass.
-The "Magere Brug" is illuminated at night and is one of the major attractions of Amsterdam.
-The bridge is situated in the south east of the inner city, close to the museum "Hermitage Amsterdam".
+The wooden drawbridge Magere Brug (Skinny Bridge) was built in 1671.
+It spans the river Amstel and can be opened if necessary to allow larger ships to pass.
+At night, hundreds of lights turn the Magere Brug into a radiant beauty.
+The "Magere Brug" is considered the most beautiful bridge in Amsterdam and is one of the most famous landmarks of the city.
+The bridge is still a traffic structure and tourists should be careful not to get in the way of bicycles.

 The pedestrian zone of "Kalverstraat" is the largest shopping street in Amsterdam and runs from the "Dam" to the "Munt Toren".
 The crowded street offers the tourist shops and international brand stores.
 The name of the street has the meaning of Calves Street.